-Our Non-Regulated Operations and Other
+Our Non-Regulated Operations

-Our non-regulated business is comprised of Unitil Resources and its subsidiaries, which are collectively referred to as Usource.
+Our non-regulated business is comprised of Unitil Resources and its subsidiaries, Usource, Inc. and Usource.
 Unitil Resources provides energy brokering services, through Usource, as well as various energy consulting services to large commercial and industrial customers in the northeastern United States.
 For the year ended December 31, 2002 and the six-month period ended June 30, 2003, the revenues from our non-regulated operations were approximately \$0.8 million and \$0.6 million, respectively.
-Net income applicable to common shareholders from our non-regulated operations for the year ended December 31, 2002 and the six-month period ended June 30, 2003, was a loss of approximately \$0.7 million and a loss of approximately \$0.5 million, respectively.